lcsouzamenezes/OpenCatapult/docs/home/concept.md

 ### Project Member

-Project member is a user who is given access to a project with specific role.
-Project member should be an active user.
+Project member is user who has certain access to a project with specific role.
+Project member should be an active application user.

 [See more details](../user-guides/project-members.md)